View All

 Conclusion

-As a result, organisations are always on the lookout for hiring people who are well-versed in the Six Sigma methodology.
+As a result, organizations are always on the lookout for hiring people who are well-versed in the Six Sigma methodology.
 At upGrad, we understand the importance of practical knowledge and skills when it comes to finding well-paying, meaningful jobs.
 Our Master of Business Administration course, offered in collaboration with Golden Gate University, is a 15-month program designed to get you well accustomed to the different domains and areas in business administration.
 The course begins on 31st December, so get yourself enrolled soon!

 Frequently Asked Questions (FAQs)